State Film Permits

 Applying for a Parks Permit

 Begin the process by calling the Park Film Coordinator for the park or beach where you want to film.
-In the Angeles District, call James Valdez at 818.880.0358.
+If it’s within the Angeles District, call James Valdez at 818.880.0358.
 If it’s for another district, and you don’t have current contact information, one of the CFC permit coordinators will provide you with a name, email address, and phone number.
 (You may find a California beach or park here.)

-Once you confirm that the park or beach is available for your dates, submit your completed permit application to the CFC at least four business days (or 96 business hours) in advance of filming.
+Once you confirm that the beach or park is available on the day(s) you require, complete and submit a permit application to the CFC at least four business days (or 96 business hours) in advance of filming.

 A permit may be requested for multiple days.